bastpg/tFUS_neuronavigation/README.md

 # Methods

 ## Dependencies
-This program requires the following dependencies:
+This program requires the following dependencies: MATLAB (ver.
+R2023a), iso2mesh Library, FreeSurfer, and a Linux Environment.
-- MATLAB (ver.
-R2023a)
-  - iso2mesh Library
-- FreeSurfer
-- Linux Environment

 ## Create a Dataset
 This program requires the following for each subject: